I Want to Give My Unborn Child Up for Adoption

 It is never too early or too late to choose adoption for your baby.

 Because adoption is not a choice you make overnight, help is available for you and your unborn child any time during your pregnancy, whether you make this decision in the first few months or at the last minute.
 No matter when you decide you want to “give” your unborn kid up for adoption, American Adoptions is ready to help.

 Our adoption specialists are trained to provide you the assistance you need when you choose adoption for unborn babies, no matter how much time you have before you give birth.
 We still provide you the same services and advantages whether you are considering adoption for your unborn baby right after discovering you’re pregnant, days before you give birth or after your baby is already born.
 The timeline is completely up to you.
 Only you will know when you are ready to choose adoption for an unborn infant.

 If you are early in your pregnancy, you may be confused about what choice is best for you.
 When first learning of an unplanned pregnancy, it is common for women to want to learn how to put an unborn baby up for adoption, without committing to an adoption plan.

 Contacting American Adoptions does not obligate you to choose adoption; it just gives us a chance to get to know you and answer your questions so we can help you move forward with the option that makes the most sense for you.
 Also, all of your information and the phone call itself are completely confidential.

-Only if and when you decide to place your unborn child for adoption will we then begin looking at adoptive families and deciding how you want the adoption to proceed.
+Only if and when you decide that you want to give your unborn child up for adoption will we then begin looking at adoptive families and deciding how you want the adoption to proceed.

 Step 1: You’ll submit your information to an adoption specialist by filling out social and medical history forms, which will help us get to know you and your baby and match you with the right prospective adoptive parents.